-(Prerequisite: Consent of instructor and Department Chair for Undergraduate Traditional Program.)
+(Prerequisite: Consent of instructor and Traditional BSN Program Department Chair.)
 Topic and objectives of study are mutually agreed upon by the student and selected faculty member.
 Independent study agreement formalizes the plan for study and guides evaluation.
 Semester hours and course may be repeated as topic and/or objective of study change.